dropIndex

 |

-The name of the indexed table. | asany, mariadb, mssql, mysql, sybase | all |
+Name of the table that is indexed | asany, mariadb, mssql, mysql, sybase | all |

 <changeSet author="liquibase-docs" id="dropIndex-example">